giladHaimov/BTWiz/README.md

 ### Installation
-Simply add BTWiz_<version>.jar to your project's libs/ folder.
+Simply add BTWiz_xxx.jar to your project's libs/ folder.
 Make sure your manifest contains BLUETOOTH permission and, if admin-level ops are used, also BLUETOOTH_ADMIN permission.

 ### Usage
  * **Initial check for device Bluetooth support**<br/>